Installation Hot Spots

 FACT

 Some roofs are designed with odd angles, inconveniently placed protrusions, and awkward structural additions that can test installation practices and installers’ skills.
-Because metal roofing is a premium item and lasts a lifetime, it attracts many higher valued homes.
+Because metal roofing is a premium item and lasts a lifetime, it attracts many higher valued homes and commercial buildings.
 These same structures are also generally the most likely candidates for difficult roof situations.
 Roof installation around these “Hot Spots” requires skill and planning.
 Well-trained and experienced installers are huge assets on roofs of this nature.
 The use of special products and techniques is usually necessary for proper installation of these “hot spots”.

 PROBLEM